hashicorp/vault/website/source/intro/getting-started/acl.html.md

 ```

 You can see the policies that are available with `vault policies`, and you
-can see the contents of a policy with `vault policy <name>`.
+can see the contents of a policy with `vault policies <name>`.
 Only users with
 root access can do this.

 ## Testing the Policy